mehdi-fathi/eloquent-filter/README.md

 ****Special Params****

-You can set special params `limit` and `orderBy` in query string for make query by that.
+You can set special params `limit` and `orderBy` in the query string to make a query by that.
 ```
 /users/list?f_params[limit]=1